Arts (ART) at Tidewater Community College

 ART 203 - Animation I

-Introduces the student to the basic techniques of animation, both traditional and computer generated.
+Introduces the student to the basic techniques of animation, combining traditional and computer-generated skills.
 Teaches theoretical elements of the aesthetics of sequential imagery.
-Provides practical experience in animation.
-Exposes students to a variety of animation techniques through lectures, presentations, classroom work, and outside assignments.
-Prerequisite: ART 122.
+Provides practical experience in two-dimensional and/or three-dimensional animation.
+Exposes the student to a variety of animation techniques.

 ART 208 - Video Techniques